-Both the SNA and the 2001 GFS recommend that items should be recorded on accrual basis, implying that all government transactions, even those that do not give rise to cash flows, should be included in the government account.
-Examples of transactions that do not give rise to cash flows are changes in inventories and accrued interest.
+Both the SNA and the 2001 GFS recommend that items should be recorded on an accrual basis, implying that all government transactions, even those that do not give rise to cash flows, should be included in the government account.
+Examples of transactions that do not give rise to cash flows are changes in inventories, depreciation and accrued interest.
 Another consequence of accrual accounting is that the time of recording should coincide with the underlying economic event.
-This means that the entry does not necessarily coincide with the cash flow, but rather with the change of ownership.
-For example, in accrual accounting the time debt repayment should be recorded is at the time the debt expires irrespectively of whether or not this coincides with an actual repayment, which gives rise to a cash flow.
+This means that the entry does not necessarily coincide with the timing of the resultant cash flow, but rather with the change of ownership or when economic value is created, transformed or extinguished.
+For example, in accrual accounting debt repayment should be recorded when the debt expires, whether or not this coincides with an actual repayment that gives rise to a cash flow.

 The recommendation to use accrual accounting for government financial statements was first made in the 2001 GFS.
-The South African Government has declared its intention to, over time, follow this recommendation but in the near future the practice to present government data on cash basis will continue.
-This implies that the time of recording reflects the time the cash flow takes place, not the underlying economic event.
+Government has declared its intention, over time, to follow this recommendation but in the near future the practice to present government data on cash basis will continue.
+This implies that the transaction is recorded when the cash flow occurs and hence does not match the timing of the underlying economic event.
 However, in some instances modified cash principles are applied.
-This includes the recording of expenditure at the time of recording the transaction in the cashbook (i.e. at the time the transaction is processed in the system and the cheque is issued) and accruing interest on some types of government debt (i.e. on zero coupon bonds).
+This includes the recording of expenditure at the time of recording the transaction in the cashbook (i.e. at the time the transaction is processed in the financial system and the cheque is issued) and accruing interest on some types of government debt (i.e. on zero coupon bonds).

-In strict cash accounting, the time of recording should coincide with the cash flow.
+In strict cash accounting, the time of recording should coincide with the actual cash flow.
 However, in South Africa, entries for the national budget data are made in the time period in which transactions have been captured on the financial systems.
 For auditing and budgeting control purposes, the national budget system allows for a complementary period for each transaction.
 This is a period after the financial year-end during which books remain open so that all transactions relating to that specific year can be finalised.
 These transactions may be summarised as follows:

-1 International Monetary Fund, 1986, Government Financial Statistics.
+1 International Monetary Fund, 2001, Government Financial Statistics.
 Washington, D.C.: IMF.